ChartBoost/client-examples/README.md

+### NOTE: This repo is deprecated!
+### Please refer to http://help.chartboost.com/downloads for the latest sample projects, included in our SDK download packages.

-###Download Instructions for Chartboost Sample Projects
+####Download Instructions for Chartboost Sample Projects

 In this repo, you'll find two Chartboost example integrations: one for iOS games, and one for apps on the Android side.
 To get started, hit the **ZIP** button to download the repo: